 SONG I

-is A Mouse's Tale.
-This is in 7/8 time, just like the opening of Outgrabe was in 7/4; I told you we were celebrating 7 all the time.
-But with Crocodile, we had a very predictable underwater waltz, and this is the opposite.
-(Now I am distracted by the vision of Rebecca and me performing Crocodile underwater and I am playing the accordion instead of the piano, and it's such a lovely distraction that I don't want it to end.
+is The Mouse's Tale.
+This is in 7/8 time, just like the opening of Outgrabe was in 7/4; I told you 7 was important.
+But with Crocodile, we had a very predictable underwater waltz, and this is a bit different.
+(Now I'm distracted by the vision of Rebecca and me performing Crocodile underwater and I am playing the accordion instead of the piano, and it's such a lovely distraction that I don't want it to end.
 Rebecca, your pink and purple fascinator stays on your head beautifully underwater).

-For Mouse, I use the number 7 haphazardly, with seemingly random groupings of 2 and 3.
+For Mouse, I use the number 7 haphazardly, meaning 6/8 time with mistakes.
 All of Stuff & Nonsense generally speaking is lighter, shorter, and more playful than Outgrabe, and its opening number shows it.

 Aaron Copland wrote a piano piece called "The Cat and the Mouse."
-It's much more involved than my little nursery rhyme inspired set, but the idea that you can hear a cat and a mouse is familiar.
+It's much more involved than my little nursery rhyme inspired set, but the idea that you can hear the scurrying of cat and mouse paws in minor seconds is a bit of an influence.
 The mouse telling the tale/tail is terrified of Alice's cat Dinah, after all.
-Dinah isn't in A Mouse's Tale, but scurrying minor seconds and some chromatic runs can be made by mice too, you know.

 Anyway, the poem is a visual curving of the tail as you have seen with the 7 red dots, and I needed to incorporate that aspect in my music.
 So Rebecca's melodic outline is based on this (treble clef, 7 sharps).